jan-warchol/cli-tools/lilypond/intro-text.md

 	/lilypond-builds/branchX/out/bin/lilypond

-respectively.
-(We recommend using the Frescobaldi editor for easy handling of multiple builds.)
+respectively (we recommend using the Frescobaldi editor for easy handling of multiple builds).

 But let's say you don't want to complicate things with two development versions.
 You like branchX and you want to follow this for a while, later perhaps you want to go back to the main branch.
 Then you can build it with this command instead:

 	build-lily.sh -c branchX -d current

+This way branchX version will be compiled in place of previous build.

 ## Get into the source
 You read about a novelty in the LilyPond development but it's not (yet) in the main branch, some subsidiary branch or even committed.
 You only got the changed files or a patch with the differences.
 We now need to turn our attention from the build folder to the directory called